 Simulated NO2, HNO3 and O3 values show consistency with CAMS reanalysis and GEOS-Chem simulations in terms of spatio-temporal distribution and gradients.
 Local comparison with surface concentrations measured over the six INDAAF sites indicates that the coupled chemistry-climate model can reproduce the seasonal cycle of all species over all sites.
 However, these comparisons strikingly show an systematic overestimation of simulated O3 and, to a lesser extent, an underestimation of NO2 and HNO3, especially in the wet season over dry savanna stations.
 These large biases are present not only in RegCM5 simulations but also in CAMS reanalysis, and GEOS-Chem outputs.
 In the BASE simulation, the O3 biases range from -2.64 to 34.2 ppb (dry savannas), -2.63 to 28.72 ppb (wet savannas) and 1.96 to 23.05 ppb (forests) while for NO2, we obtained biases from -4.97 to -0.41 ppb (dry savannas), -0.84 to 1.59 ppb (wet savannas), -1.64 to 1.14 ppb (forests), and -1.73 to 0.02 ppb (dry savannas), -0.8 to 0.26 (wet savannas) and -0.54 to 0.05 ppb (forests) for HNO3.
 These differences are attributed to potential deficiencies in chemical emissions and mechanisms, deposition, boundary layer dynamics and transport from the upper layer, which are particularly challenging to reproduce for tropical regions.
 It is well known that regional models often struggle to accurately capture local-scale emissions and processes due to the coarse resolution (Valari and Menut, 2008; Wang et al., 2023) of their grids (in this case, 30 km x 30 km), which can lead to discrepancies when comparing with point measurements.

 Nevertheless, despite room for improvement, our conclusion is that in regards to regional photo-oxidant chemistry, RegCM5 performance is consistent with both state-of-the-art chemical reanalysis and chemistry transport model.

-When integrating BioNO emissions, we estimate that seasonal averaged BioNO fluxes range from 0.02 to $7 \text{ mg m}^{-2} \text{ day}^{-1}$, and that the total amount of nitrogen emitted from BioNO ranges between 0.01 and 4.4 TgN. month-1, over the domain.
+When integrating BioNO emissions, we estimate that seasonal averaged BioNO fluxes range from 0.02 to 7 mg m-2 day-1, and that the total amount of nitrogen emitted from BioNO ranges between 0.01 and 4.4 TgN. month-1, over the domain.
 The regional distribution of BioNO emissions is determined primarily from the environmental predictors considered in the ANN based parameterization, with soil moisture variability playing a particulary important role.
-Incorporating BioNO emissions leads to increased concentration levels of surface NO_2 (ranging from 0.05 to 4 ppb) and HNO_3 (from 0.05 to 0.3).
-A decrease in surface ozone (until 2 ppb likely in the Sahel) is also obtained, most likely as a result of NO induced titration effects in the surface layer.
-Meanwhile, the O_3 concentrations show a relative increase in altitude, downwind from BioNO sources, and towards the regional scale (up to 4 ppb).
+Incorporating BioNO emissions leads to increased concentration levels of surface NO2 (ranging from 0.05 to 4 ppb) and HNO3 (from 0.05 to 0.3).
+A surface ozone decrease of up to 2 ppb is also observed over the Sahel, likely due to NO-induced titration in the surface layer.
+Meanwhile, the O3 concentrations show a relative increase in altitude, downwind from BioNO sources, and towards the regional scale (up to 4 ppb).